 Our District collects and conveys wastewater for the community of Twain Harte - approximately 1,500 residential, commercial and public facility connections.
 Our operations staff jet and clean sewer lines and manholes, perform sewer line video inspections, install new sewer connections, repair sewer main backups, lay new sewer mains and respond to all emergency sewer calls.
 Although not required by the State, our staff hold and maintain sewer collections certification licenses issued by the State of California.

 Our sewer system consists of approximately 25 miles of sewer lines that collects wastewater from individual residential, commercial and public facility sewer laterals across the District.
 Most of the system conveys wastewater via gravity flow, but three areas require a lift station to pump wastewater out of low lying areas where gravity flow is not possible.
-The wastewater is conveyed through our sewer mains to the Twain Harte Wastewater Plant, which is owned and operated by Tuolumne Utilities District (TUD), It is pre-treated their before finally being conveyed through TUD"s sewer interceptor lines to the Sonora Wastewater Treatment Plant (also owned and operated by TUD).
+The wastewater is conveyed through our sewer mains to the Twain Harte Wastewater Plant, which is owned and operated by Tuolumne Utilities District (TUD), It is pre-treated there before finally being conveyed through TUD"s sewer interceptor lines to the Sonora Wastewater Treatment Plant (also owned and operated by TUD).
 Wastewater that has been treated is conveyed to Quartz Reservoir outside of Jamestown and 100% of it is recycled for agricultural use.

 It takes a variety of large equipment to maintain sewer mains and to respond in sewer emergencies.
 Our District owns and operates the following major equipment (among others):